openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 # Metadata {#metadata}

-This specification introduces additional metadata to enable Client and AS to determine the trust method(s) being used, and the verifiable presentation and verifiable credential formats, proof types and algorithms to be used in a protocol exchange.
+This specification introduces additional metadata to enable the Client and AS to determine the verifiable presentation and verifiable credential formats, proof types, algorithms and trust method(s) to be used in a protocol exchange.

 ## Authorization Server Metadata {#as_metadata_parameters}